GameHackFan/karnovre/README.md

 # Karnov's Revenge Revolution
-A mod for Karnov's Revenge (Neogeo).
+A mod for the Karnov's Revenge (Neogeo).
 <br/>
 This mod brings some extra features, new moves, some changes / balance and fixes some bugs present in the original game.
 <br/><br/>